SuzanneNL/star-trail-photography/testing.md

 ### Footer
 - The icons in the footer have a hover effect: the mouse turns into a pointer and the color of the icons change.
-- When a user clicks on one of these icons, he is directed to the corresponding website in a new tab.
+- When a user clicks on one of these icons, he is redirected to the corresponding website in a new tab.

 ## Resolved issues
 **1: A line on the right side of the body**<br>